Naresh-Edla/tracku/README.md

-# tracku
+# TRACKU - Location Tracking Generic Application
+## Problem & Objective ##
-the location tracking helps us in solving our day to day problems .for example, you want to pick up a person who will start coming to your place from different location. by tracking his location time to time, you can plan exact time to pick him with saving both times.
+The location tracking helps us in solving our day to day problems .For example, you want to pick up your friend,relative,or colleague who will be coming from different location.
+Another example,you book a bus/train to travel different place, and you want to know bus actual arrival time and not the expected time.

+** TrackU ** will give a generic location track api to sovle the above problems.